Fahd-Siddiqui/RandFracGen-Matlab/README.md

  tun   (Integer) : Size of fracture, 2 for small fractures, 9 for large fractures.
 Controls spacing between fracture tips

- plot  (0 or 1)  : Visualization, 1 for plotting, 0 for no plots (plots increase time)
+ plot  (0 or 1)  : Visualization, 1 for plotting, 0 for no plots (plotting increase computation time)

 **ESSENTIAL STEPS**